-Make your betting wishes reality with NETELLER, that sounds appealing.
+Make your betting wishes a reality with NETELLER that sounds appealing.
 But where to bet?
 What are the best NETELLER betting sites for Australian punters?
-Evaluating each and every top rated bookmaker is a struggle that not many have the time and “the eye” to deal with.
-Fortunately for you, you’ve arrived to the right place.
+Evaluating each and every top-rated bookmaker is a struggle that not many have the time and “the eye” to deal with.
+Fortunately for you, you’ve arrived at the right place.

 Australian NETELLER Betting Sites

-Let’s point out the NETELLER disadvantages first, because we like to focus more on the advantages.
+Let’s point out the NETELLER disadvantages first because we like to focus more on the advantages.
 That being said, there are more pros than there are NETELLER cons.
-As a matter of fact, there are only 2 major disadvantages, the rest are subject to individual preferences, and we don’t talk about that.
+As a matter of fact, there are only two major disadvantages, the rest are subject to individual preferences, and we don’t talk about that.

 - Relatively High Fees